OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 description: |-
   Resource ogo_shield_site can be used to create, update or delete site configuration in Ogo Dashboard.
-  This resource allowed to manage all site settings. ogo_shield_clusters and ogo_shield_tlsoptions data source can be used to retrieve UID needed in site resource configuration.
+  This resource allowed to manage all site settings. ogo_shield_clusters and ogo_shield_tlsoptions data sources can be used to retrieve UID needed in ogo_shield_site resource configuration.
 ---

 # ogo_shield_site (Resource)

-Resource *ogo_shield_site* can be used to create, update or delete site configuration in Ogo Dashboard.
+Resource `ogo_shield_site` can be used to create, update or delete site configuration in Ogo Dashboard.

 This resource allowed to manage all site settings.

-`ogo_shield_clusters` and `ogo_shield_tlsoptions` data source can be used to retrieve UID needed in `site` resource configuration.
+`ogo_shield_clusters` and `ogo_shield_tlsoptions` data sources can be used to retrieve UID needed in `ogo_shield_site` resource configuration.

 ## Example Usage